What Is Divorce From Bed and Board?

 While this type of action does not result to the complete dissolution of the marriage, it will still result to affecting the rights and obligations of the parties involved.
 When the judge issues a decree of divorce by bed and board, it is not limited only to granting the legal separation.
 It may also include a resolution of the alimony of the offended spouse, the payment for child support and award of child custody.
 For example, the guilty spouse may be adjudged liable for the payment of the alimony by reason of his or her misconduct during the marriage.
 The judge can also rule that the offending party be thrown out of the conjugal dwelling or the family home.

 If the parties to the said case reconciles after the issuance of the decree, the said decree of divorce by bed and board is automatically terminated.
 As a result, the spouses regain all the rights that they have lost by virtue of the previous decree or order from the court.
-To have a better understanding about these matters, you can always contact your custody attorney in Waukesha, Wisconsin who can answer all your legal questions.
+To have a better understanding about these matters, you can always contact your custody attorney who can answer all your legal questions.
 At the same time, the said legal counsel can assist you during the court proceedings to assure that a judgment will be issued in your favor.